ndanilo8/ModelRocketComputer/README.md

 I will be adding code, schematics, photos and will fix some code that was commented out

-Nevertheless, this code is Flight-Ready! in the meantime I hope to make a TVC system.
+Nevertheless, this code is Flight-Ready!